Last updated: 30 11 2020

 Business and employers

 The ore, the steel, the forest and the hydro-power are important, both for the county and for the whole of Sweden.
 The county has exporting manufacturing companies, a growing tourism and services sector, and small businesses that are growing in importance.

 The county's biggest employer is Region Norrbotten with almost 7,500 employees, followed by Luleå, Piteå and Boden municipalities.
 The biggest private employer is LKAB, a mining company.
 SSAB is one of the world's leading steel manufacturers.

 The establishment of a large international company's computer centre in Luleå has supplemented the business sector in the county.
 The computer centre has gained global interest, and has opened up opportunities for more investments in the county.
 The willingness to invest in existing companies is great.
 The mining companies are investing billions in several places in the county.

 Luleå University of Technology is the northern-most technology university in Scandinavia, with research and teaching of world class.
 The university offers many different programmes, such as technology, economics, social sciences, health, media and music, as well as teacher training.
 Luleå University of Technology is located on five campuses: Luleå, Piteå, Skellefteå, Kiruna and the School of Mines in Filipstad.
 Norrbotten has a number of vocational college programmes.
 The programmes result in a clear professional role, and are offered in close collaboration with business.

-The county has five hospitals: the county hospital Sunderby in Luleå, Gällivare hospital, Kalix hospital, Kiruna hospital and Piteå Älvdal hospital.
-There are also 34 medical centres, mostly operated by the county council, but some also by private care providers.
-Each municipality has at least one medical centre.
+There are five hospitals in the county: the Sunderby County Hospital in Luleå, Gällivare Hospital, Kalix Hospital, Kiruna Hospital and Piteå Älvdal Hospital.
+There are also 34 health centres.
+Most of these are run by the region and some by private care providers.
+Each municipality has at least one health centre.

 Culture and leisure